Catherine Holliday (Switzerland), 2019-22

-Catherine Holliday is Chief Executive of the Centre for Community-Driven Research (CCDR), a non- profit organisation driving a more person-centred health sector.
+Catherine (Kate) Holliday is Chief Executive of the Centre for Community-Driven Research (CCDR), a non- profit organisation driving a more person-centred health sector.
 Catherine’s professional work has focused on developing solutions to health system challenges and she has been actively involved in developing more equitable and systematic approaches to community engagement in HTA and all parts of the health system.
-At CCDR, Catherine is leading the development of a global repository of patient experience data, global patient organisation networks, and piloting various ways for patients to better engage in decision-making and increase their access to treatments and services.
+At CCDR, she is leading the development of a global repository of patient experience data, global patient organisation networks, and piloting various ways for patients to better engage in decision-making and increase their access to treatments and services.
+She currently serves as a Board Director at Health Technology Assessment International (HTAi) and continues to work as a TeleHealth nurse.

 Wim Goettsch (Netherlands), 2019-22